upbound/universal-crossplane/README.md

 Upbound Universal Crossplane (UXP) is [Upbound's][upbound] official enterprise-grade distribution of [Crossplane][crossplane].
-It's fully compatible with upstream Crossplane, open source, capable of connecting to Upbound Cloud for real-time dashboard visibility, and maintained by Upbound.
+It's fully compatible with upstream Crossplane, open source, and maintained by Upbound.
 It's the easiest way for both individual community members and enterprises to build their production control planes.